darthlukan/gitops-workshop/WORKSHOP.md

 $ git push -u origin "${YOUR_USERNAME}"
 ```

-If you observe the ArgoCD Dashboard, you will see the "${YOUR_USERNAME}"-sample-app Application recognize the change to the repository, sync the updated file, and apply the change to the deployment:
+If you observe the ArgoCD Dashboard, you will see the YOUR_USERNAME-sample-app Application recognize the change to the repository, sync the updated file, and apply the change to the deployment:

 ![ArgoCD Sample App Update](/docs/images/05&#32;-&#32;Sample&#32;App&#32;Update.png "ArgoCD Sample App Update")